mjza/mra-auth/README.md

 ```bash
 openssl rand -hex 32
 ```
 This key is used as SECRET_KEY in .env file.
+It is used for generating the JWT token.

 ## Generate documentations using JSDoc
 ```bash